 However, trying to simplify this kinematic sequence is a difficult task, due to the different body segment lengths within each individual.
 We use a force plate to assess the individual’s nervous system, a global rationale for how they create rotational movement.
 Athletes that have too much merry-go round tend have higher initial loading, or LOAD, yet lack the tension needed to stay stiff and upright (EXPLODE).
 Their counterparts produce large values of EXPLODE, yet lack the DRIVE to sustain such forces, which make them better at the Ferris wheel part of the rotation.

-The solution; Merry go rounds need heavier lifting to boost that EXPLODE, and the Ferris wheel needs single leg plyometrics, like the video below, to extend their duration of force production.
+The solution; Merry go rounds need heavier lifting to boost that EXPLODE, and the Ferris wheel needs single leg plyometrics to extend their duration of force production.

 Always nice to shorten terminology so Jason Sekany at The Pitching Center uses “linear” for Ferris wheel and “rotational” for merry-go rounds.
 Without a force plate, your coaches or peers can most likely explain which aspect you need more of.